Edimentals: The Art of Edible Ornamentals. A One-Day Course Culminating with an Evening Meal at Local Inn. | 8th October 2026.

 About Pennard Plants

-A specialist Somerset nursery renowned for its extensive range of edible and ornamental plants, including one of the country’s most diverse collections of edimentals.
+Like The Holcombe, Pennard Plants is a founder Asterion & Co. collaborator.
+This specialist Somerset nursery renowned for its extensive range of edible and ornamental plants, including one of the country’s most diverse collections of edimentals.
 From heritage vegetables to unusual leafy greens and edible flowers, Pennard Plants champions biodiversity, flavour and confident home growing.
 Through expert-led sessions and collaborations, the nursery helps gardeners of all levels bring colour, beauty and productivity into their own spaces.